tracy-o/learning-day/docs/load-test-results/2022-06-13-tls-termination.md

 ## Comparing the Loadtests and Future Work
-We can comfortably reach 3000rps with tls termination on the instance with client side verification.
-We can handle at least 10,000rps when we terminate tls on the instance. **So terminating tls on the instance without client side verification is over 3x more performant.**
+We can comfortably reach 3000rps with TLS termination on the instance with client side verification.
+We can handle at least 10,000rps when we terminate TLS on the load balancer with no client side verification. **So terminating TLS on the load balancer without client side verification is over 3x more performant.**

 Also its interesting to see that CPU isn't the bottleneck on performance as even in the most extreme instance terminating loadtests reached 60% CPU usage.
 So there must be another bottleneck.

 Future work could include:
-- Finding out what causes the slowdown peer verifying client side certificates or terminating on the instance.
+- Finding out what causes the slow down on the instance.
+Peer verifying client side certificates or terminating on the instance.
-- Also loadtesting Belfrage with an nginx instance in-front to terminate the instance in a more performant way.
+- Loadtesting Belfrage with an nginx instance in-front to terminate the TLS connection in a more performant way.
-- Look deeper into understanding what the bottleneck is with instance termination if its not the CPU
+- Look deeper into understanding what the bottleneck is with TLS termination on the instance if its not the CPU.